All About Financial Management in Nonprofits

 Reviewing the Basics of Nonprofit Financial Management

-To manage your finances as effectively as possible, you should
+To manage your finances as effectively as possible, you should at least have

-at least have an understanding of the basic accounting process.
+an understanding of the basic accounting process.
+To get an overall sense for

-in the typical nonprofit, carefully read the following article.
+the recurring financial activities in the typical nonprofit, carefully read

 Other sites that you might benefit from are:

-Barton's Bookkeeping Tutorial
+Bookkeeping 101: A Beginning Tutorial

 Online Learning Center's tutorial